nsnam/ns-3-dev-git/CONTRIBUTING.md

 If chat is more your speed, you can join the ns-3 Zulip channel:

 * [Join the ns-3 Zulip chat](https://ns-3.zulipchat.com/)
   * Even though Zulip is a chat service, sometimes it takes several hours for community members to respond &mdash; please be patient!
   * Use the `#general` channel for general questions or discussion about ns-3
   * Use the `#GSoC` channel for questions about GSoC
   * There are many other channels available, check the channel list

 ## What should I know before I get started?

 ### ns-3 Documentation

-The ns-3 project maintains the documentation in different places, dependings on the need.
+The ns-3 project maintains the documentation in different places, depending on the need.
 The documentation that is current with the development tree is the following:

 * [Tutorial](https://www.nsnam.org/docs/tutorial/html/index.html): Its purpose is to get you started, with simple examples, into the ns-3 world.
 * [Manual](https://www.nsnam.org/docs/manual/html/index.html) is a descriptive documentation of the ns-3 core capabilities, as well as shared development practices.
 * [Model library](https://www.nsnam.org/docs/models/html/index.html), contains a list of manuals, one for each module we officially ship.
 * [Doxygen](https://www.nsnam.org/docs/doxygen/index.html), contains the programming interface of ns-3, as well as description of classes, methods, and functions that permit the interaction between different modules, as well as with the user code.

-### ns-3 modules
+### ns-3 Modules

 ns-3 is an open source project &mdash; it's made up of [49 modules](https://gitlab.com/nsnam/ns-3-dev/tree/master/src).
 When you initially consider contributing to ns-3, you might be unsure about which of those 49 modules implements the functionality you want to change or report a bug for.
 This section should help you with that.